CityOfPhiladelphia/ais/docs/APIUSAGE.md

 * **'srid=####'**: Specifies that the geometry of the address object be returned as coordinates of a particular projection, where ####  is the numeric projection SRID/EPSG. (i.e. http://spatialreference.org/ref/)

-* **'on_curb'**: Specifies that the geometry of the response the best geocode_type on the curb in front of the parcel
+* **'on_curb'**: Specifies that the geometry of the response be the best geocode type on the curb in front of the parcel

 * **'on_street'**: Specifies that the geometry of the response be the best geocode type on the street in front of the parcel